+Note: Impulsive ultrawideband-like emissions used in this type of THzS/RDI-S have no center frequency or modulation bandwidth in the normal sense of the terms used in Appendix 1 of the Radio Regulations.
+In the Appendix 1 (REV.WRC-19) Classification of Emissions, the best match for “basic characteristics/ First symbol – Type of modulation of the main carrier” would be “Sequence of unmodulated pulses - P”.
+The spectral shape of the emissions is determined by the physical characteristics of the transmitter and its antenna.

-Alternatively, signals can be generated with a nonpulsed CW signal with monotonically changing frequency.
+Alternatively, signals can be generated with a non-pulsed CW signal with monotonically changing frequency.
 While such signals have different ability to take measurements than the impulsive/time domain signal they also have the ability to transmit at varying powers over different bands that have different allocation, Thus, they can have lower output power in bands that have more complex harmful interference vulnerabilities.
 Basic parameters are given below.

 TABLE 2